 It makes sense that the earlier cancer is diagnosed, the easier it is to treat successfully.
-Many types of cancer have screening tests or early warning signs that help with early detection, but ovarian cancer is an exception due largely to its vague symptoms.
+Many types of cancer have screening tests or early warning signs that help with early detection.
+But ovarian cancer is an exception due largely to its vague symptoms.

 Only about 20% of ovarian cancers are found at an early stage, according to the American Cancer Society.
 Most cases are diagnosed when the cancer is at an advanced stage, which is why it’s important to know the risk factors and early signs.

 The ovaries are walnut-sized reproductive organs on either side of the uterus that produce eggs and the hormones estrogen and progesterone.

 Ninety percent of ovarian cancer starts in the lining of the ovaries, but it can begin in other parts of the ovary like the egg-producing cells and connective tissue.

 Ovarian tumors may be benign (non-cancerous), but those that are cancerous or have the potential to become cancerous (known as borderline) can spread to the pelvis and other parts of the body.

 There are three main types of ovarian cancer:

 - Epithelial tumors form in the tissue that covers the ovaries and account for about 90 percent of ovarian cancers.